 Lots of science in the next two tips, so here’s the big summary:

 When the cookie dough rests in the fridge, the flavors meld together and the dough gets hydrated.
-This results in a cookie with better flavor (more developed and complex, richer, caramel-like) and texture (the crispest edges and the chewiest, gooey-ist center; not at all cakey or thick).
+This results in a cookie with better flavor (more developed and complex, richer, caramel-like) and significantly better texture (the crispest edges and the chewiest, gooey-ist center; not at all cakey or thick).

 If you’re really short on time, even a shorter rest of 8 hours (or even 2 to 4 hours!) makes a significant difference.
 Or, if a 12 hour rest works better for your schedule, that’s totally fine.